 Some people will tell you that the only way to fail in our industry is to quit.
 I disagree.
 Quitting is a guaranteed way to fail.
 So is “not doing the work.”
 Just sticking with something, but never doing the activities you are supposed to be doing is a complete waste of your time.

 No matter what type of business you start, there will be a learning process.
-Most businesses take a year just to figure things out and learn the ropes.
-Most businesses take a couple years just to get profitable.
+Most businesses take a year or two just to figure things out and learn the ropes.
+Most businesses take a couple of years (or longer) just to get profitable.
 Your odds of building a successful business of any kind in just one or two years is pretty slim.
 Good things take time.

 If you dabble with something or just try it out for a few months, you shouldn’t even begin!
 You won’t become successful by luck.
 You can’t quit something you haven’t even started.
 Give yourself a fair chance to succeed.
 Three to 12 months is not a fair chance.